lauren/ease-in/README.md

 [Ease In](http://lauren.github.io/ease-in/)
 ===============

 Fade in DOM elements hierarchically using CSS transitions and 385 bytes (minfied) of JavaScript.
-Yes, bytes.

 1) Download the source.
 Add `ease-in-1.0.0.min.js` to your JS directory, and link it in your document before the ending `body` tag: